 And he deserved it too, notching up an undeniably respectable 12 goals in all comps, including a strike against Leicester which won Goal of the Month.
 I was, categorically, an Arsenal legend (or, at least, one of their ‘favoured personnel’).

 Meanwhile, without Tristan Cross, most of the now-rudderless ShortList FC lot had retired, with my colleagues Dave Fawbert, Josh Williams and Alex Christian turning their hands to coaching and all having surprisingly good stats.
 Sam Diss?
 He was released at the end of the 2017/18 season and is still looking for a club.

 More joy came in the shape of Wales embarking on a ridiculous qualification-group winning-streak, and so booking their flights to Russia.
 My plan had worked a treat, and I would be leading Wales out in the first World Cup since 1958…

 We went one better than 1958 and reached the semifinals (though still succumbed to Brazil), emulating the spirit of this summer’s Euro 2016 heroics – even eliminating Belgium 3-1 in the knockouts once more.
-We beat Argentina 4-2, Spain 2-1, and finished third for fuck’s sake.
-With Tristan Cross and his useless 4 for Finishing and a helium-like 2 for Strength, running the show with his insane off-the-ball prowess.
+We also beat Argentina 4-2, Spain 2-1, and finished third for fuck’s sake.
+And we did that with Tristan Cross’ underwhelming 4 for Finishing and a helium-like 2 for Strength running the show with his remarkable off-the-ball prowess.
 I even scored against Ghana.
 At the World Cup.
 Football Manager, a painstakingly faithful simulation built and finessed over decades with a world-respected scouting network, reckons I can score at the World Cup.